aws-containers/ecsworkshop/content/networking_sd/app_mesh/appmesh-implementation/appmeshconfigartion.md

 **AWS App Mesh** is a service mesh based on the Envoy proxy.
 It standardizes how microservices communicate, giving you end-to-end visibility and helping to ensure high-availability for your applications.

-hroughout this workshop we will use AWS App Mesh, to gain consistent visibility and network traffic controls on our microservices running in **Amazon EC2 with Fargate**.
+Throughout this workshop we will use AWS App Mesh, to gain consistent visibility and network traffic controls on our microservices running in **Amazon EC2 with Fargate**.

 A service mesh is composed of two parts, a _control plane_ and a _data plane_.
 AWS App Mesh is a managed control plane so you as a user don’t need to install or manage any servers to run it.
 The data plane for App Mesh is the open source Envoy proxy. **_It is your responsability to add the Envoy proxy as a side car to each microservice you want to expose and manage via App Mesh._**